- What is a crypto trading license and why it matters

 What is a crypto trading license and why it matters

-If you want to offer crypto exchange services to third parties in the UAE, you’ll need to open a crypto exchange and go through a rigorous approval process.
+If you want to offer crypto exchange services to third parties in the UAE, you’ll need to open a crypto exchange firm and go through a rigorous approval process.
 This activity is tightly regulated in the Emirates to ensure AML compliance and prevent fraud.

 - Swapping one crypto for another (e.g., BTC ↔ ETH)